MRtrix3/mrtrix3/docs/installation/linux_install.rst

 Linux installation
 =============

-We oultine the steps for installing *MRtrix3* on a Linux machine.
+We outline the steps for installing *MRtrix3* on a Linux machine.
 Please consult :ref:`linux_trouble_shooting` if you encounter any issues with the configure, build or runtime operations of *MRtrix3*.